sebastianruder/NLP-progress/english/question_answering.md

 has been released, which includes unanswerable questions.

 The public leaderboard is available on the [SQuAD website](https://rajpurkar.github.io/SQuAD-explorer/).

+### FQuAD

+The [French Question Answering Dataset(FQuAD)](https://arxiv.org/abs/2002.06071) is based on the SQuAD dataset and contains ~25,000 French QA pairs released by Illuin Technology.
+More details are available on the [FQuAD website](https://fquad.illuin.tech/).

+### GermanQuAD

+[GermanQuAD](https://arxiv.org/abs/2104.12741) contains ~14,000 German QA pairs released by deepset in the same format as the original SQuAD dataset.
+In the same paper, a second dataset called GermanDPR was released, which can be used for training dense passage retrieval models.
+For each question, it provides a set of relevant and irrelevant documents.
+More details are available on the [GermanQuAD website](https://www.deepset.ai/germanquad).

+### SberQuAD

+Based on the SQuAD dataset, the Russian Reading Comprehension Dataset [SberQuAD](https://arxiv.org/abs/1912.09723) contains ~90,000 Russian QA pairs released by Sberbank.
+More details are available on the [SberQuAD website](https://github.com/annnyway/QA-for-Russian).

 ### Story Cloze Test